projectacrn/acrn-hypervisor/doc/developer-guides/hld/index.rst

 High-Level Design Guides
 ########################

-The ACRN Hypervisor acts as a host with full control of the processor(s) and the hardware (physical memory, interrupt management and I/O).
-It provides the User OS with an abstraction of a virtual platform, allowing the guest to behave as if were executing directly on a logical processor.
+The ACRN Hypervisor acts as a host with full control of the processors and the hardware (physical memory, interrupt management, and I/O).
+It provides the User OS with an abstraction of a virtual platform, allowing the guest to behave as if it were executing directly on a physical processor.

 These chapters describe the ACRN architecture, high-level design,